University of Toronto: Academic divisions

-The Dalla Lana School of Public Health is a Faculty of the University of Toronto that began as one of the Schools of Hygiene begun by the Rockefeller Foundation in 1927.
+The Dalla Lana School of Public Health is a faculty of the University of Toronto that began as one of the Schools of Hygiene begun by the Rockefeller Foundation in 1927.
 The School went through a dramatic renaissance after the 2003 SARS crisis, and it is now Canada's largest public health school, with more than 750 faculty, 800 students, and research and training partnerships with institutions throughout Toronto and the world.
 With more than $39 million in research funding per year, the School supports discovery in global health, tobacco impacts on health, occupational disease and disability, air pollution, inner city health, circumpolar health, and many other pressing issues in population health.

 The Naylor Building contains offices for the university's Department of Medicine.

+The Terrence Donnelly Health Sciences Complex is one of several buildings that host the MD program.

-The Temerty Faculty of Medicine is affiliated with a network of ten teaching hospitals, providing medical treatment, research and advisory services to patients and clients from Canada and abroad.
+The Temerty Faculty of Medicine is affiliated with a network of 14 teaching hospitals known as the Toronto Academic Health Science Network (TAHSN), providing medical treatment, research and advisory services to patients and clients from Canada and abroad.
 A core member of the network is University Health Network, itself a specialized federation of Toronto General Hospital, Princess Margaret Cancer Centre, Toronto Western Hospital, and Toronto Rehabilitation Institute.
-Physicians in the medical institutes have cross-appointments to faculty and supervisory positions in university departments.
+Physicians in the medical institutes have cross-appointments to faculty and supervisory positions in university departments, and the faculty operates on all three University of Toronto campuses.
 The Rotman School of Management developed the discipline and methodology of integrative thinking, upon which the school used to base its curriculum.
 Founded in 1887, the Faculty of Law's emphasis on formal teachings of liberal arts and legal theory was then considered unconventional, but gradually helped shift the country's legal education system away from the apprenticeship model that prevailed until the mid-20th century.
 The Ontario Institute for Studies in Education is the teachers college of the university, affiliated with its two laboratory schools, the Institute of Child Study and the University of Toronto Schools (a private high school run by the university).
 Autonomous institutes at the university include the Canadian Institute for Theoretical Astrophysics, the Pontifical Institute of Mediaeval Studies and the Fields Institute.

-Within the Faculty of Arts and Science, notable departments include the Department of Mathematics.
+Admissions

+Among the University of Toronto's 19 academic divisions, seven are considered direct-entry (or first-entry) divisions, which offer undergraduate programs for applicants directly from high school without prior post-secondary education.
+Such divisions represented 68 per cent of the university's total enrolment in 2024–25.